 You know that phrase about how the “best-laid plans…go awry”?
 We think it’s sort of pessimistic.
 At least as far as IT goes…

-By no means are we under the delusion everything goes perfectly in IT – hardware fails, software glitches occur, people forget to plug in their computers, the list goes on.
-Despite bumps in the road, we do believe best-laid plans have a great chance of working out for departments that do their homework and form clear goals.
+By no means are we under the delusion that everything goes perfectly in IT.
+Hardware fails, software glitches, people forgetting to plug in their computers—the list goes on.
+Despite bumps in the road, we believe best-laid plans have a great chance of working out for departments that do their homework and form clear goals.

 Whether your team is about to take on an internal data shift, setting up processes for other departments, tying your IT strategies in with overall business goals, or a myriad of other tasks, your best-laid plans should take the form of an IT Roadmap.
 Here are our tips for how to get started.

 You’ve probably heard of IT Roadmaps before, but let’s briefly refresh your memory of what exactly we mean when we refer to them.
 Well, maybe not exactly, as they can take on several different purposes—but we’re getting ahead of ourselves.

 The overall idea of an IT Roadmap is to have a developed, strategic direction for your organization’s infrastructural tech and tools.
 In short, it’s a detailed plan of how your IT department runs, what it runs, and why it runs the way it does.